cjug/cjug-meeting-intro/sections/logistics.md

 ## The bathrooms are...

-Straight out the door all the way down the hall on the left.
+Straight out the doors across the hall

 ## Food & drink are...

-Behind you.
+Out the doors in the kitchen by the entrance

 ## Other Interesting Tidbids

+How to use the Mics.
+Push once on.
+Push once off.
+Don't hold!

 This is a BYOWifi Zone